mrachuta/pyrat_server/README.md

 http://127.0.0.1:8000/index/
 ```

-Information how to use app, is available in index page - button "CLICK FOR HELP"
+Informations how to use app, are available at index page - button "CLICK FOR HELP"
-Don't forget to connect at least one client, to check how whole enviroment works:
+Don't forget to connect at least one client, to check how whole environment works:
 https://github.com/mrachuta/pyrat_client

 ## Thanks